Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 time**.
 If losing the local `.db` file would lose data, it has stopped being a cache and this ADR has been violated.

+### Stage 2 — server-side lifecycle (2026-07-02)

+Stage 2 turns the exporter into a product: AHC can generate, version and safely serve snapshots to the requesting user.

+- **`AnimalSnapshot` registry** (`offline_snapshots/models.py`): one immutable
+  artifact row per build attempt, keyed per `(animal, generated_for)` pair — owner and carer snapshots differ in content and never share a file.
+  `is_current=True` marks the latest successful build (enforced by a partial unique constraint) and moves only after the new file exists on disk, so a FAILED build never clobbers the previous downloadable artifact.
+A process crash can strand a row in BUILDING; the next rebuild self-heals because BUILDING is never current.
+- **Lifecycle service** (`services/lifecycle.py`): `get_or_create_snapshot`
+  computes the current `source_revision` without file I/O (`build_export_plan`), returns the current artifact when the revision matches and the file exists, and otherwise builds a new artifact.
+  Synchronous for now; the BUILDING/FAILED statuses keep the contract ready for a future Celery task.
+- **Endpoints** (mounted at `pet/<uuid>/offline-snapshot/`): a JSON manifest (`GET /`), a rebuild trigger (`POST rebuild/`), and a file download (`GET <snapshot_id>/download/`).
+The download view looks the artifact up filtered by `generated_for=request.user.profile`, so another profile's snapshot (e.g. the owner's full export requested by a carer) is unaddressable by design.
+- **Private storage**: snapshot files live under `OFFLINE_SNAPSHOT_ROOT` (`PRIVATE_STORAGE_ROOT/offline_snapshots`, configurable via env), never under `MEDIA_ROOT` — the `/media/` route is served without authentication, so a default-storage `FileField` would leak medical data.
+There is no public URL for a snapshot; the permission-checked download view is the only path to the bytes. `services/storage.py` guards against path traversal in storage keys.
+In Docker the directory must live on a persistent volume (the dev compose bind-mounts the repo, which covers it).
+- **Retention**: `prune_animal_snapshots --keep 3 --failed-days 7` deletes
+  older superseded artifacts and stale FAILED rows together with their files;
+  it never touches current or BUILDING rows.
+Scheduling it (Celery Beat) is a later stage.

+Stage 2 still excludes: async rebuilds via Celery, Turso Cloud sync, post-save signal rebuilds, delta updates, and local writes.

 ### Consequences
 - Easier: producing portable offline exports of an animal's profile; a future mobile companion can pull the file as-is; the snapshot doubles as a